 The IPA Act contains an aspirational goal that cost-effective clean coal resources will account for 25% of the electricity used in Illinois by January 1, 2025.
-As a part of the goal, the Plan must also include electricity generated from clean coal facilities.
-As a part of the goal, the Plan must also include electricity generated from clean coal facilities.
-As a part of the goal, the Plan must also include electricity generated from clean coal facility.
-Section 1-75(d) describes two special cases: the "initial clean coal facility" and "electricity generated by power plants that were previously owned by Illinois utilities and that have been or will be converted into clean coal facilities" ("retrofit clean coal facility").
+149 As a part of the goal, the Plan must also include electricity generated from clean coal facilities.
+150 While there is a broader definition of "clean coal facility" contained in the definition section of the IPA Act 151, Section 1-75(d) describes two special cases: the "initial clean coal facility" 152 and "electricity generated by power plants that were previously owned by Illinois utilities and that have been or will be converted into clean coal facilities" ("retrofit clean coal facility").
 Currently, the IPA is unaware of any facility meeting the definition of an "initial clean coal facility" that has announced plans to begin operations within the next five years.

-ILCS 3855/1-75(d).
+^{149 20} ILCS 3855/1-75(d).

-&lt;sup>144 20 ILCS 3855/1-75(d)(1).
+^{150 20} ILCS 3855/1-75(d)(1).

-ILCS 3855/1-10.
+151 20 ILCS 3855/1-10.